hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 **February 12, 2021.** *Why are Fermi approximations so effective?
-One important factor is log normality, which occurs for large random products, also related to the mechanism underlying the Newcomb-Benford law for first digits.
-Another element is variance-reduction through judicious subestimates.
+One important factor is log normality, which occurs for large random products. <!--, also related to the mechanism underlying the Newcomb-Benford law for first digits.--> Another element is variance-reduction through judicious subestimates.
 I give some tips for the latter.*